What foods should you avoid if you have migraines?

 each week was to be introduced.
 I have to say here, that it took me 4 years to reintroduce foods this way.
 It seemed to take forever.

 It became increasingly difficult to maintain the main foods allowed and add say broccoli one week and zucchini the next.
-I know it sounds simple here but after a few months keeping track, and then having to consider the different combinations of foods - well it was just beyond my ability.
+I know it sounds simple here but after a few months keeping track, and then having to consider the different combinations of foods - well it was just beyond my ability to allow for the accumulated triggers.

 The migraine attacks continued as ferociously as ever.